Selecting the Monitoring Environment

 When you follow the Repackage Installation wizard, you need to select where you would like to monitor an installation and capture the installation changes: on the local computer or on an existing virtual machine Pic 1.

-If you have virtual machines hosted on a VMware or Hyper-V server, you can select the option of monitoring an installation on an existing virtual machine, which should be specified in the wizard.
+If you have virtual machines hosted on a Hyper-V, VMware or VirtualBox server, you can select the option of monitoring an installation on an existing virtual machine, which should be specified in the wizard.
 Otherwise, you can use the option of monitoring an installation on the local computer.

 Monitoring on the Local Computer